joomengine/jcb-documentation/051-Dynamic-Router-Implementation-Explained.md

 **[00:00:00 → 00:00:49]**

 When a Joomla Component Builder component includes **Site Views** (frontend views), those views typically use **Dynamic Gets** to fetch data.
-The router then uses this data—combined with the view name—to construct **search engine friendly (SEF) URLs**.
+The router then uses this data-combined with the view name-to construct **search engine friendly (SEF) URLs**.

 For example: